n8ta/Herpetology/README.md

 - When variables are in an order use next and prev as prefixes.

 # Todo:
+- Sort out very slow query in tier1.rb to find tier2s with > 6 photograped species
 - Implement points based on number of species in tier
 - Daily scoreboard
 - All time most accurate